 Take a quick walk around any home appliance store, and you can start to get a feel for the obvious costs of a kitchen renovation.
 On the low end are items sourced from big-box stores like Home Depot, Walmart, or IKEA.
 Prices increase if you choose to use their interior boxes but upgrade or customize the function or style, such as the door fronts.
 The middle range covers quality, longer-lasting products, and on the high end are highly customized, luxury brands, or imported items.

-How much materials for a kitchen remodel cost
+How much do materials for a kitchen remodel cost?